7-minute read

 4. Humanizing change

 Companies are starting to see change management as something they want to do, rather than just a necessary element for implementing or adapting to changes efficiently.
 This desire to help employees manage change can inspire investments above and beyond the bare minimum, encompassing tools, people, and processes to address employees’ emotional needs as well as what they need to get their jobs done.
+Change management consulting experts help accelerate the “humanization” of change through proven practices that give every employee a stake in the goals of the change initiative.

 5. Highlighting the value of authentic leadership